mcampbell3/biostat776-intro-mia-campbell/README.md

 # [+ A Chance to Meet Mia +]
-this  website contains a short introduction of Mia Campbell
+this  website contains a short introduction to Mia Campbell

 ## About Mia
 - Mia Campbell, MHS is a trauma-informed yoga instructor, creator, and student-researcher who is passionate about adolescent mental health, movement, and holistic wellness.
 She is from Queens and Long Island NY and also a proud second-generation immigrant with family from Grenada, West Indies and London, England.
 Mia completed her undergraduate degree in Biology of Global Health at Georgetown University where she first gained experience with epidemiology and introductory programming for scientists.
 She has worked in psychiatry and epidemiology labs as a research coordinator and data analyst.
 She has programming experience with R, MatLab, SAS and STATA and has conducted logistic regression analysis in her work.
 She has co-authored a book chapter and is currently working on her first first-author publication.